justvr/balkan-bread/src/pages/blog/23-10-2021-unknown-apartment-number/index.en.md

 ------
 I recently moved to Berlin.

 My friends invited me to stop by.
 They gave me the address.
-I arrive in front of the apartment and I don't understand.
+I arrive in front of the building and I don't understand.
 Where is the apartment number.

-Only last name at address.
+Only last name at the address.
 There seems to be no chance of the unpaid bills being transferred to the new tenant.

 <a href="https://www.balkanbread.com/en/ulice-sa-duplim-imenom" rel="noreferer noopener">Besides double streets</a>, there are no apartment numbers?
 Well it seems so.